 The Fruitvale School District is located in northwest Bakersfield.
-Founded in 1895, Fruitvale's enrollment has remained reasonably steady over the past 10 years, although this year (2020-21) saw a decline of over 200 students.
-The District includes Columbia Elementary, Discovery Elementary, Endeavour Elementary, Quailwood Elementary, and Fruitvale Junior High Schools, and has a current preschool-grade 8 enrollment of 3,054 students.
+Founded in 1895, Fruitvale's enrollment had remained reasonably steady from 2015-2020 with an average annual enrollment of 3200 students.
+The Covid-19 pandemic impacted the District enrollment with a decline of over 200 students between the 2019-20 and 2020-21 school years.
+The District includes Columbia Elementary, Discovery Elementary, Endeavour Elementary, Quailwood Elementary, and Fruitvale Junior High Schools, and has a current preschool-grade 8 enrollment of 3,090 students.
 The District's mission is to continue to build on academic excellence, strong community support, and high expectations for student learning.
 It states, "The Fruitvale School District provides an environment of excellence where students and staff are engaged responsibly in 21st century learning within the context of priority standards.
 Each student will be inspired to innovate, collaborate, and persevere as critical thinkers in real-world problem-solving."

 The Fruitvale School District has a long-held reputation for excellence in its programs for students.
 All of the District's schools have been named California Distinguished Schools by the State Department of Education at least four times.
 In addition, all schools have been recognized by the State as Gold Ribbon Schools.
-Three schools have been selected by the United States Department of Education as National Blue Ribbon Schools, in 2018, Fruitvale Junior High was awarded as a National School to Watch, and in 2019-20, Endeavour Elementary was awarded as a California Distinguished School.
-Fruitvale School District was named as one of California's 54 Positive Outliers Districts, which "identified districts in which students of color, as well as their white peers, have demonstrated extraordinary levels of academic achievement, measured by California's new assessments in English language arts and mathematics, taking into account, race, family income, and education levels."
-Most recently, amidst the 2020-21 pandemic, Fruitvale Junior High was redesignated as a National School to Watch, a KCSOS Innovative and Impactful School, and the only middle/high school in Kern County to be named a 2021 California Distinguished School for its success in closing the achievement gap.
-In the Spring of 2022, the Fruitvale received District recognition as a California Pivotal Practice District while Discovery, Endeavour, and Quailwood Elementary Schools were also recognized by the California State Superintendent as 2022 Pivotal Practice Schools for their advancement in reading instruction and social-emotional support.
+Three schools have been selected by the United States Department of Education as National Blue Ribbon Schools, in 2018 and in 2020, Fruitvale Junior High was awarded as a National School to Watch, and Endeavour Elementary was awarded as a California Distinguished School.
+Fruitvale School District was named as one of California's 54 Positive Outliers Districts, which "identified districts in which students of all backgrounds, have demonstrated extraordinary levels of academic achievement, measured by California's new assessments in English language arts and mathematics, taking into account, race, family income, and education levels."
+Amidst the 2020-21 pandemic, Fruitvale Junior High was redesignated as a National School to Watch, a KCSOS Innovative and Impactful School, and the only middle/high school in Kern County to be named a 2021 California Distinguished School for its success in closing the achievement gap.
+In the Spring of 2022, Fruitvale received District recognition as a California Pivotal Practice District while Discovery, Endeavour, and Quailwood Elementary Schools were also recognized by the California State Superintendent as 2022 Pivotal Practice Schools for their advancement in reading instruction and social-emotional support.
+Fruitvale Jr. High was once again identified as a Kern County Innovative and Impactful School in the Spring of 2023.

 The Fruitvale School District is landlocked and has very little room for new construction expansion.
 The District has a large enrollment of interdistrict transfer students, primarily from parent employment and childcare needs however, FSD is experiencing a significant decline in enrollment.
 The District's demographic data has changed over the last six years.
-The District Unduplicated Pupil Count (Combined Socioeconomically Disadvantaged-Free/Reduced Meals, ELL, Foster Youth) rose over 15% with 40% in 2015-16 and 55.49% heading into 2021-22, and 62% entering 2022-23.
+The District Unduplicated Pupil Count (Combined

+Socioeconomically Disadvantaged-Free/Reduced Meals, ELL, Foster Youth) rose over 15% with 40% in 2015-16 and 55.49% heading into 2021-22, and 62% for 2022-23.